 How does the developer-survey approach in DX compare to platform-only metrics?

 Surveys catch subjective experience that metrics miss: tooling friction, on-call sustainability, deploy confidence, peer collaboration quality.
-Platform metrics catch what's measurable in code: cycle time, PR review depth, deploy frequency.
+Platform metrics catch what is measurable in code: cycle time, PR review depth, deploy frequency.
 Combined, they give a multi-axis picture.
 DX's pitch is that platform metrics alone underestimate problems; teams measuring only delivery throughput often discover survey data showing deep dissatisfaction.

 What if I just track DORA metrics in a spreadsheet and skip these tools?